Regional Cooperation in Africa

 Regional development cooperation in Africa

-The African continent has more than 1.3 billion inhabitants, and people’s living conditions and challenges differ between regions and countries, and within countries.
-Many countries face common and cross-border challenges.
-In addition to armed conflict and climate change, examples include the management of natural resources, trade barriers, migration and a lack of respect for human rights.
+The African continent has around 1.4 billion inhabitants.6 People’s living conditions and challenges differ between regions, countries and even within countries.
+Many of the countries face common and transnational challenges such as armed conflict, climate change, natural resource management, trade barriers, increasing migration and lack of respect for human rights.

 Climate, resilience and renewable energy